Indian Matrimonial Sites - The Untold Story

 Things have taken an unexpected turn in the cities.
 Parents are finding it difficult to find a “suitable partner” for their children due to shrinking families, social media obsession, professional commitments, and limited social interactions.
 As a result, it makes it easier for them if their ‘of age’ offspring falls in love with someone acceptable.
 Parents want their marriageable children to take the initiative as long as they follow family traditions.
 In India, we marry a person’s entire family, therefore the parent’s role cannot be fully ignored.

-Many people look down on and ridicule online matrimonial platforms, and for good reason.
+Many people look down on and ridicule online matrimonial platforms and for good reason.
 The entire process appears bizarre and seems to encourage stereotypes, biases, and regressive thinking.
 Judging someone based on their salary, profession, religion, appearance, hobbies, and education is clearly skewed.
 Mutual commitment, respect, trust, and compatibility are the foundations of relationships, not a few superficial facts.
 But how do you recognize that when you’re sitting thousands of miles apart?
 A basic checklist is required to narrow down a few candidates from among millions.
 If the criteria used are regressive or shallow, we must blame the users instead of the portals.

 Matrimonial websites do have their pros.
 It is useful for people who wish to get married but prefer the traditional route.
 Many marriageable people voluntarily register on the portal.
 They are looking for stability and long-term relationships, which dating apps can’t fully deliver.
 Parental pressure is not always to blame.
-The portals are attempting to bridge the gap between love marriage and arranged marriages – semi-arranged marriages.
+The portals are attempting to bridge the gap between love marriages and arranged marriages – semi-arranged marriages.

 If you are looking for a suitable match for yourself/your children, you have to register on the websites.
 It’s simple to sign up for these portals.
 Age, education, salary, family, interests, habits, food preferences, birth details, and some photos are required.
-People are generous enough to mention their wealth, dog’s name, countries visited, car model, and other interesting details.
+People are generous enough to mention their wealth, dog’s name, countries visited, car models, and other interesting details.
 You select a few suitable matches and send them ‘friend requests’.
 Following the initial ‘accept,’ the next course of action is discussed.
 Either the family or the prospective pair makes the first contact.
 Over the course of a few days to a few months, the couples chat, talk, meet, and ‘fall in love.’
 The system is intended to satisfy both parents and children.
 But is everything really that simple?

 When you first become an active member, you are generally swamped with proposals.
 It seems amazing to be in such high demand, but reality sets in gradually.
 Prepare yourself for frustrations, disappointments, and bewilderment.
 To be honest, neither the members nor the portals can be held responsible.
 The problem is with the system.